 - 1 1/2 teaspoons freshly ground Mexican canela

 - In a large bowl whisk the dry ingredients together.
 Using a pastry cutter or your fingers, work in the shortening until it resembles small crumbles.
-Mix in the egg yolk.
+Mix in the egg yolk into dough.
 Set aside.

-- Add the hot milk to the bowl and mix.
-Place the dough onto a flat surface and knead with your hands until dough is mostly smooth.
+- Mix in the 3 oz. of milk to the dough.
+Place the dough onto a flat surface and knead with your hands until dough comes together.
+It will not be perfectly smooth.
+If the dough feels to dry and crumbly, mix in a little more milk.
+Do not over mix or the empanadas will be hard.
 Divide the dough into 14-16 small dough balls.
 Cover and set aside while you preheat your oven to 375 degrees F.

 - Preheat oven to 375 degrees F. Line two baking sheets with parchment paper.
 The dough balls will release some of the grease and that’s ok.
 Just roll it in your hands again and flatten slightly.
 On a lightly(very light) floured surface, roll out the dough ball to about 4 inches in diameter.